Last updated 20th May, 2025

 Planning permission is not typically required to remove a load-bearing wall, as it falls under permitted developments rights, except for listed buildings.
 If you do live in a listed building, you would be required to pay around £200 to apply for permission.

-If you do not obtain a building notice or a certificate, then you may find it difficult should you decide to sell your home, as estate agents tend to slow down the house sale process due to a lack of authorisation on previous projects.
+If you do not obtain a building notice or a certificate, then you may find it difficult should you decide to sell your home.
+As estate agents tend to slow down the house sale process due to a lack of authorisation on previous projects.

 A timber beam’s resistance should be calculated by a structural engineer and tested on its level of fire resistance.
 If using a concrete beam, you will more than likely be resistant already, as the majority of concrete beams feature steel, although you need to make sure the concrete adequately covers that.